 Giving Yourself Time to Get to Know Yourself

 Giving yourself time to get to know yourself, doubt, think, and find out helps you choose a career path related to you and your interests.
-Thus your decision will be the end of a personal process and a choice based on the security of knowing yourself and knowing the career interest that exists.
+Thus, your decision will be a personal process and a choice based on knowing yourself and knowing the career interest that exists.

 1.Take it easy